-In fall of 2013, six new members were elected to serve four-year terms on the ICPSR Governing Council starting in 2014, and Christopher Achen was appointed Council Chair.
+In fall of 2015, six new members were elected to serve four-year terms on the ICPSR Governing Council starting in 2016, and Chandra Muller was appointed Council Chair.
 A list of previous Councils also is available on our website.

 Christopher H. Achen is the Roger Williams Straus Professor of Social Sciences, Professor of Politics at Princeton University.
 Achen’s research interest is political methodology, particularly in its application to empirical democratic theory, American politics, and international relations.
 He received his PhD from Yale University and has held professorships at University of California, Berkeley, University of Chicago, and University of Michigan.
 He is the author of two books, Interpreting and Using Regression and The Statistical Analysis of Quasi-Experiments; co-author of a third, Cross-Level Inference; and co-editor of a fourth book, The European Union Decides.
 His next book is entitled Voter Turnout in Multi-Level Systems.
 He was the first president of the Political Methodology Section of the American Political Science Association, and is a member of the American Academy of Arts and Sciences.
 He has received fellowships from the Center for Advanced Study in the Behavioral Sciences, the National Science Foundation, and Princeton’s Center for the Study of Democratic Politics.
 He received the first career achievement award from The Political Methodology Section of The American Political Science Association in 2007.
 He is also the recipient of an award from the University of Michigan for lifetime achievement in training graduate students.